Introduction

 Any sutures or clips present should be removed, allowing for the drainage of any pus and the opportunity for wound packing if required.

-Empirical antibiotic should be started; different wounds are often caused by different organisms (e.g. a laparotomy wound infection is more likely to be caused by a coliform), however best practice is to follow local empirical antibiotic guidelines, tailoring antibiotic therapy following culture results
+Empirical antibiotic should be started; different wounds are often caused by different organisms (e.g. a laparotomy wound infection is more likely to be caused by a coliform), therefore best practice is to follow local empirical antibiotic guidelines.
+Antibiotic therapy can then be tailored following culture results.

 Prevention